Content Delivery Network (CDN)

 First, you will need to disable the CDN from your website, and clear your site cache, via the WordPress caching plugin.
 This will make sure people also see your most recent changes.

-Once done, please submit a support ticket, and ask us to clear the CDN cache on the edge servers.
+Once done, please contact support, and ask us to clear the CDN cache on the edge servers.
 After 10-15 minutes, the CDN network will access your most recent site files.
 Then you can reenable your local site caching.

 Yes!
 We offer a full 30-Day Money Back Guarantee within the first 30 days of service.
 If you are not 100% satisfied our CDN makes your site run faster, we will return your payment in full.